What is childhood stroke?

 How does stroke affect children?

-The effects of stroke are different for every child.
+The effects are different for every child.

 A child’s brain controls everything they think, feel, say and do.
-How the stroke affects them depends on the area of their brain that was injured and how badly.
+How stroke affects them depends on the area of their brain that was injured and how badly.